 Psoriasis on the Palms of Your Hands

-Many people suffer from psoriasis on the palm of their hands.
+Many people suffer from .
 I actually have psoriasis on my fingers so I can feel for those people that have to deal with it on their palms.

 Having psoriasis on a part of your body that you use to interact with everything can really be a challenge.
 It also makes it really hard to try to cover it up.
 Just shaking hands can be embarrassing to the point that it gives me anxiety.